LCM - Linz Center of Mechatronics GmbH

 +43 (0)732 2468-6002

-The Linz Center of Mechatronics is your research and development partner in the field of mechatronics, located in Linz.
-From idea generation, scientific research and feasibility studies to the backing of the introduction of series production: our infrastructure enables the production of prototypes and small lot sizes as well as the examination of systems and components.
-Competencies range from electric- and hydraulic drive systems, optimal system control by use of digital twins enabled by multi-physics simulations to the area of sensors and communication.
+The Linz Center of Mechatronics is your research and development partner in the field of mechatronics.
+From idea, scientific research, and feasibility studies to the introduction of series production: We provide prototypes and small lot sizes and offer examination and measurement services for your systems and components.
+Competencies range from electric- and hydraulic drive systems, optimal system control, to the area of sensors and communication.
 A major part of the center is focused on the development of electric drives and hybridization of the drivetrain.
-All relevant competencies such as simulation, optimization, electronics and prototyping interlock to implement the best suited drive for the chosen application – efficient, robust and cost-effective.
+All relevant competencies such as simulation, optimization, electronics and prototyping interact to implement the best suited drive for the application – efficient, robust, and cost-effective.
 In the field of electrical drive systems LCM provides:

-Major complexity reduction by the use of SyMSpace.
+Major complexity reduction by the use of our SyMSpace optimizer.
 The design of electrical machines requires complex simulations and optimizations.
 The overall system (electromagnetics, rotor dynamics, thermal conditions, etc.) counts as much as the details (magnetic losses, torque ripple, current harmonics, etc.).
-With the SyMSpace MotorBox, LCM also offers a comprehensive motor design software tool on a pay-per-use basis.
-For more details see also www.symspace.at.
+With the SyMSpace MotorBox, LCM also offers a comprehensive motor design software tool.
+For more details see also https://symspace.lcm.at/

 POWER ELECTRONICS